sarkarsrijon/sarkarsrijon.github.io/_pages/about.md

 I am 19 years old and am from Kolkata.
 Eager about bioengineering and startups, I'm exploring Oncology from a mathematical perspective.

 I took a gap year before undergrad and traveled to explore various communities.
-I would major in Applied Mathematics and Statistics at Emory University starting this fall.
+I would major in Mathematics with Computer Science or Statistics at Emory University starting this fall.

 <strong>Affiliations</strong>: Emergent Ventures India, Effective Altruism, [Spirit of Ramanujan Fellowship](https://www.templetonworldcharity.org/blog/finding-todays-ramanujans-spirit-ramanujan-stem-talent-initiative), SPARC (Berkeley 2022), Monsoon Math, Yale YGS, etc.